A King Feast

 Lacquer Overspray on Original Lacquer Selmer Saxophones

 On Selmer saxophones of certain vintages, the last coat of lacquer was applied after the horn was complete including padwork.
 They would cork the keys shut and apply the last coat, which resulted in the pad leather outside of the tonehole having a very light coat of lacquer.
-It made no difference to the longevity of …
+I’m not certain when exactly this started …

 Read more